Stacked glass payment cards with an R$ symbol, Christ the Redeemer silhouette, and Brazilian flag

 Annual FeeFree

 Our VerdictA prepaid Mastercard that integrates directly with your Binance wallet.
-Offers up to 2% cashback in BNB with Free annual fees.
+Offers up to 3% cashback in BNB with Free annual fees.
 The standout feature is spending directly from Flexible Earn while continuing to accrue yield.
-Currently available in Brazil only.
+Current availability is country-specific and app-gated; SpendNode verifies Brazil, Australia, New Zealand, and Peru from public and app eligibility evidence.

 ether.fi Core Card